-For the comparative period, professional fees (legal) of \$3,965 for the three-month period and \$10,375 for the sixmonth period were paid or became payable to Irwin Lowy LLP, a law firm in which former Company director and officer, Mr. Chris Irwin is a partner.
-Of this amount, fees of \$540 for the three-month period and \$3,886 for the sixmonth period are included under share issuance costs.
+For the comparative period, professional fees (legal) of \$11,030 for the three-month period and \$21,405 for the nine-month period were paid or became payable to Irwin Lowy LLP, a law firm in which former Company director and officer, Mr. Chris Irwin is a partner.
+Of this amount, fees of \$6,500 for the three-month period and \$10,386 for the nine-month period are included under share issuance costs.
 On January 27, 2023, Mr. Irwin resigned as a director and officer of the Company.

-In September 2023, the Company received unsecured and non-interest bearing cash loans of \$10,000 from Company directors/officers.
-These loans were provided for working capital purposes and are to be repaid any time after October 1, 2024.
+In September 2023, Mr. Isenor and RWC provided the Company with unsecured and non-interest bearing cash loans totalling \$10,000.
+These loans were provided for working capital purposes and are to be repaid on demand after October 1, 2024, however the Company has the right to prepay the loans at any time, without bonus or penalty.

-Accounts payable and accrued liabilities include \$618 (March 31, 2023 - \$12,851) payable to entities controlled by or associated with Company directors/officers.
+Accounts payable and accrued liabilities include \$36,478 (March 31, 2023 - \$12,851) payable to entities controlled by or associated with Company directors/officers.